gierdo/gierdo.github.io/_posts/2026-07-22-git-worktrees.md

 Since about the first year of my studies I've been using `git`.
-I manage and version my personal documents, letters, system configuration, notes, tax declaration (oioi, I should really finish last years taxes soon..), basically my digital life with `git`, using a little server with `gitolite` as home-local server and synchronization point where needed.
+I manage and version my personal documents, letters, system configuration, notes, tax declaration (oioi, I should really finish last year's taxes soon..), basically my digital life with `git`, using a little server with `gitolite` as home-local server and synchronization point where needed.